TimSC/python-oauth10a/README.md

 ![Licence MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)

-## Note: This library implements OAuth 1.0 and *not OAuth 2.0*.

 # Overview
-python-oauth2 is a python oauth library fully compatible with python versions: 2.6, 2.7, 3.3 and 3.4.
+python-oauth10a is a python OAuth 1.0a library fully compatible with python versions: 2.6, 2.7, 3.3 and 3.4.
 This library is depended on by many other downstream packages such as Flask-Oauth.

 # Installing